evkx/evkx.github.io/content/models/mg/mg5/MG5_Electric_Standard_Range/_index.md

 The MG MG5 Electric Standard Range, with dimensions of 4600 mm in length, 1818 mm in width, and 1543 mm in height, falls into D-segment cars, also known as mid-size or family cars, offer more space, comfort, and features than smaller segments, making them suitable for a variety of drivers.
 The MG MG5 Electric Standard Range is available in a total of 4 paint colors, including several striking metallic options.

-You can select from multiple wheel options in different sizes on the MG MG5 Electric Standard Range, allowing you to customize your vehicle to suit your style and driving preferences.
+The MG MG5 Electric Standard Range offers multiple wheel options in different sizes, allowing you to customize your vehicle to suit your style and driving preferences.
 The available tire and wheel combinations include:

 There is only one roof option for this model.